a-flyleaf/ygbtdm/cast/designnotes/white-rabbit.md

     hex: 8e7a60

 sum: |-
   Probably a human being---ignoring the rabbitesque skull-head and white-rot gnawing at the limbs.
-Muscular, and capable of typical human movement (facial expressions notwithstanding).
-Outfit might've been some kind of outdoorsy getup, but it's missing something; a black bandana obscures the lower head.
+Nonetheless capable of typical human movement (facial expressions notwithstanding).
+Muscular; outfit might've been some kind of outdoorsy getup, but it's missing something.
+A black bandana obscures the lower head.
 Seems self-assured, but doesn't talk.

   Associated with **pale yellow**.